raghavendran35/ABTestingFramework/hilbert/README.md

-Hilbert is an ML Model A/B testing service / framework.
+Hilbert is ML Model A/B testing service / framework.
 It is based on microservices framework and works on users own data and run experiments across web. mobile and desktop.

 Features